AnthonyCxx/Notes-and-Writeups/Python/Object-oriented Programming/Dataclasses.md

 generate a host of magic methods: \_\_init_\_\, \_\_repr_\_\, \_\_eq\_\_, all the comparison operators (\_\_lt\_\_, \_\_le\_\_, \_\_gt\_\_, \_\_ge\_\_), and possibly even
 \_\_hash\_\_.
 This virtually eliminates all the normal boilerplate code you'd have to write in order to write a class for storing data.

+Although you have to declare a type for each data member of a dataclass, the declared type is only a hint.
+Python is a dynamic language and any variable can be any datatype at anytime.
+Dataclasses do not change this.

 Throughout the examples I will be using a class _Point_ that has two coordinates (an x- and a y-coordinate). <br />
 The example is from Scott Irwin's 2018 talk: [_Dataclasses are here.
 Now what?_](https://www.youtube.com/watch?v=zHY1oaYxxjA) <br />